Doctoral Students

 “Born in the Borderlands: Jewish Youth and Their Response to Oppression and Genocide, 1933 – 1948.”
 Graduated, 2015.
 Published as: Borderland Generation: Soviet and Polish Jews under Hitler (Syracuse: Syracuse University Press, 2020).
 Finalist, The Wiener Holocaust Library Ernst Fraenkel Prize.

-Current Position: Assistant Professor of Holocaust History, Chapman University, Orange, CA.
+Current Position: Associate Professor of Holocaust History, Chapman University, Orange, CA.

 Working title: “Justice Pursued: Jewish Survivors’ Struggle for Holocaust Justice in Displaced Persons Camp Föhrenwald, 1945-1957.”

-Research currently (2022-2023) supported by a Fellowship from the Center for Jewish History.
+Research currently (2024) supported by a Dissertation Research Fellowship from the American Academy for Jewish Research.

 “Czernowitz Jews and the Holocaust.”

-Current Position: Executive Director, Konar Center for Jewish Studies and Tolerance, at Nazareth College, Rochester, NY
+Current Position: Executive Director, Konar Center for Jewish Studies and Tolerance, at Nazareth University, Rochester, NY

 “The Transmission of Holocaust Memory in Argentina: From the Refugee Survivors to the Generation of the Disappeared.”

-Current Position: Armenian and Georgian Area Specialist in the African and Middle Eastern Division (Near East Section) at the Library of Congress, Washington, D.C.; and Lecturer in Middle Eastern, South Asian, and African Studies at Columbia University; New York, NY.
+Current Position: Armenian and Georgian Area Specialist in the African and Middle Eastern Division (Near East Section) at the Library of Congress, Washington, D.C.
+Lecturer in Middle Eastern, South Asian, and African Studies at Columbia University; New York.
+Co-Principal Investigator, with Prof. Paul Boghossian (Chair, NYU Philosophy), of the project on Armenian Genocide Denial at the Global Institute for Advanced Study, New York University.

 “Hadamar, 1933-1945.”

-Current Position: Learning and Performance Technologies Manager Central Europe, Sodexo, Germany.
+Current Position: Learning and Talent Management Systems Lead Continental Europe, Sodexo, Germany.

 “The Nazification of Vienna and the Response of the Viennese Jews.”
 Graduated 2010.
 Awarded the Radomir Luza Prize.
 Published as: The Jews of Nazi Vienna, 1938-1945: Rescue and Destruction (Palgrave Macmillan Studies in the History of Genocide, 2017).